With You (Mariah Carey song)

 "With You" is a song by American singer-songwriter Mariah Carey from her fifteenth studio album, Caution (2018).
 On October 4, 2018, Epic Records released it as the album's lead single.
 The song was written by Carey, Charles Hinshaw, Dijon McFarlane and Greg Lawary, with Carey and DJ Mustard also producing it.
 The song was announced on October 2, along with its single artwork.
-A "velvety" ballad with a finger-snap beat and warm piano, the song's lyrics center around a woman seeking safety and security and her partner promising his love.
+A "velvety" ballad with a finger-snap beat and warm piano, its lyrics center around a woman seeking safety and security and her partner promising his love.

+"With You" found success in Hungary, charting at number 8 there.
+It also peaked at number seven on the US Adult Contemporary chart, becoming her highest-charting song on the latter in several years.
+Elsewhere, the song reached at number 30 on the Physical/Digital component chart in Spain and number 38 on Belgium's Urban chart.

-"With You" received positive reviews from critics.
-It reached the top 10 in Hungary, and peaked at number seven on the US Adult Contemporary chart.
-The accompanying music video, directed by Sarah McColgan, was released on October 10, 2018.
-Its black and white visuals feature Carey creating a sense of intimacy, while highlighting her lush life by posing in different spots across Los Angeles.
-The song was performed live at the American Music Awards of 2018.
+An accompanying music video, directed by Sarah McColgan, was released on October 10, 2018.
+Its black and white visuals feature Carey posing in different locations around Los Angeles.
+Carey performed the song at the 2018 American Music Awards and on Good Morning America.

 Background and composition

-DJ Mustard and Carey produced "With You" and co-wrote it with Charles Hinshaw and Greg Lawary over a two day period at Westlake Recording Studios, Los Angeles.
+DJ Mustard and Mariah Carey produced "With You" and co-wrote it with Charles Hinshaw and Greg Lawary over a two day period at Westlake Recording Studios, Los Angeles.
 In reference to working with the singer, Lawary stated "When I saw my name among Mariah Carey and DJ Mustard, I teared up.
 She's such a legend.
 It's like working with Michael Jackson and Whitney Houston.
 She's done so much for music".
 The song was announced on October 2, 2018, along with its single artwork.
 It was released two days later.
 "With You" served as the second single from Carey's fifteenth studio album Caution, and was preceded by the promotional single "GTFO".

 The song is a "velvety" ballad with a finger-snap beat and warm piano.
 It features lyrics about a woman seeking safety and security and her partner promising his love.
 The song's outro features one of Carey's signature high-tone whistle notes.
 "With You" is centered around Carey telling someone she “fucks with" them in a romantic capacity.
 It includes a reference to her 1998 single "Breakdown" featuring Bone Thugs-n-Harmony, with her singing "Ever since that Bone Thugs song, you ain't gotta break down, you're too strong".
 Some critics viewed the song as reminiscent of Carey's earlier work, including the songs: "I Stay in Love", "Bye Bye", and "Angels Cry".
-It is performed in the key of A major with a tempo of 74 beats per minute in common time.
-"With You" follows a chord progression of A – C/G – Fm – Em – D – E, and Carey's vocals span from E3 to E7.